Improved fuel efficiency

 There’s a potent turbocharged petrol ‘XT’ version with 237bhp and 350Nm of pulling power, which is a genuinely fast car.

 The solitary diesel is a 2.0-litre turbocharged engine available with a six-speed manual or CVT automatic gearbox.
 It’s a very easy-to-drive powerplant on the road and makes up roughly half of all Forester sales.

 The Forester is rated to tow up to 2,000kg and is fitted with a Trailer Stability Control system, which controls the braking system and power distribution to help bring weaving trailers and caravans under control.

-Roof rails are standard fit and top XT variants feature a powered tailgate so you don’t need to get your hands muddy top open the boot, which will carry up to four golf bags.
-In fact, the whole car is bigger: it’s longer and wider than before to free up more interior and luggage space.
+Roof rails are standard fit and top XT variants feature a powered tailgate so you don’t need to get your hands muddy to open the boot, which will carry up to four golf bags.
+In fact, the whole car is bigger than the car it replaces: it’s longer and wider than before to free up more interior and luggage space.

 It’s a shame about those bland looks and that drab interior because, underneath, the Forester is a capable car that’s likely to build upon the previous model’s strong reliability record.